CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 ### 222
 ```

 When using more than two sybols, different ways of filling up the graph become possible.
-This is
+The method
-specified with the "fill" field.
+can be specified with the "fill" field.

 ### fill